JosephPVera/DFT-calculations/DFT/relax-DOS-BS/readme.md

 # PBE pseudopotential
 ---
 ## Convergence test
 The first step in performing this analysis is to create different configurations using a initial configuration.
-To do this, we first define our perfect configuration (POSCAR_perfect) and then create the perturbed configurations by modifying their lattice constants with a variation of $\Delta a$.
+To do this, we first define our perfect configuration (POSCAR_perfect) and then create the perturbed configurations by modifying their lattice constants with a variation of $\Delta a$ (POSCAR_increased and POSCAR_decreased).
+This is motivated by the fact that relative energies are more significant than total energies.

 ## Convergence test: Energy Cutoff
 1. Enter to **energy-cutoff** folder
    ```bash